Regional Bus Services

 Q: WHERE DO I PURCHASE MY TICKET FOR THE SUBURBAN 200 LINE?

 A: Tickets can be purchased online or in the parking lot before boarding the bus in the morning.
-A Suburban Transit ticket agent sells tickets in the park & ride lot using a mobile device that accepts credit and debit cards (this is located in the Kohl’s parking lot).
-Visa, MasterCard and American Express cards are accepted.
+A Suburban Transit ticket agent sells tickets in the park & ride lot using a mobile device that accepts credit and debit cards (Visa, MasterCard and American Express).
 Customers who purchase their tickets online will receive an email with a bar code that is required to board the bus.
 The bar code can be accessed through email on your personal mobile device and shown to the driver who will then scan the code for entry onto the bus.
 You can also pay with cash.
 Individual mobile ticketing is a future enhancement for this bus line.

 Q: HOW MUCH DOES IT COST TO RIDE THIS BUS?